Stinging Nettles and Dogs

 Stinging Nettle

 The Latin name for this perennial is Urtica dioca, used in medicine and as a herbal remedy, first discovered in ancient Greece.
 Nowadays, it’s found worldwide, but more predominantly in Asia and the cooler regions of Europe.
-The stinging nettle blooms from June until September and reaches between 2 and 4 feet in height.
+The stinging nettle blooms from June until September and reaches between 2 and 4 feet tall.

-The stems and leaves of the stinging nettle are covered in small, fine hairs (trisomes), and it’s these that contain histamine and acetylcholine, chemicals that may cause contact dermatitis not only in humans but also in dogs when skin contact is made.
+The stems and leaves of the stinging nettle are covered in tiny, fine hairs (trisomes), and it’s these that contain histamine and acetylcholine, chemicals that may cause contact dermatitis not only in humans but also in dogs when skin contact is made.
 When the young nettles first appear, their sting is much more virulent, but as they grow taller, they become less potent.

 The short answer is yes.
 Dogs can get stung by stinging nettles